 Due to the ever-evolving and developing digital landscape, we are facing an increasing number of unregulated online spaces that predators, groomers, scammers, and anyone seeking to cause harm can use.
 It is children and young people who, in our shared online world, are most at risk.

 put themselves in danger by playing online regularly with strangers

 From Breck’s story, and an increasing number of high-profile related cases (Olly Stephens, Molly Russell and Mia Janin), and from our own interactions with young people in schools and other youth spaces, we know there is an urgent and vital need to increase the digital resilience of the UK youth population.

 online grooming crimes in the last four years

 Since 2014, we have reached more than...

 children and young people

 Donate now to keep children safe

 The digital safety of children and young people is an issue for everyone.
 In the UK, 98% of young people are active internet users.
-Almost every single child you know is at risk.
-We protect them.
+Almost every single child you know is at risk from online abuse and violent crime.
+We protect them - and you can too.

 In everything we do young people come first.
 We inform, educate, and empower the next generation to have the tools and skills they need to live, play and learn online in safety.